DOCUMENT TSC-2026/B23 · BLOG POST 23 · ECOSYSTEM STRATEGY · REV. 02

 distribution surface.

-Shopify Winter '26 introduced Sidekick app extensions — and if you're building in the ecosystem and haven't looked closely at this, you should stop what you're doing and look closely at this.
+Shopify Winter '26 introduced Sidekick app extensions, and if you're building in the ecosystem and haven't looked closely at this, you should stop what you're doing and look closely at this.
+The full mechanics of how Agentic Storefronts and Sidekick App Extensions work are covered separately.

 This is a new distribution surface.
 The App Store is not the only place merchants discover and engage with apps anymore.
 If a merchant asks Sidekick "what's my email open rate this week and which segment should I focus on," and your email app has a Sidekick extension, your app's data is in that answer.
 If it doesn't, the merchant either gets a generic response or gets pointed to an app that does have the extension.